-We parked the car off and hopped about the train to what was fast becoming one of my favourite of the 5 towns – Manarola.
+We parked the car off and hopped on the train to what was fast becoming one of my favourite of the 5 towns; Manarola.

-As it turns out, we weren’t the only ones who decided to make the most of the sunshine as holidaymakers sprawled out on the rocks, taking time for the occasional dip into the Ligurian sea.
+As it turns out, we weren’t the only ones who decided to make the most of the sunshine as people sprawled out on the rocks, taking time for the occasional dip into the Ligurian Sea.

 Manarola is an absolute beauty of place – especially so with the sun shining on it and the contrasting blue skies in the background.